What is SEO?

 Morpheus tells Neo that nobody can be told what the matrix is, they have to see it for themselves.

 SEO is a bit like this.

-Nobody can tell you exactly what SEO is or what needs to be done for your site in an article like this.
+Nobody can tell you exactly what SEO is or what needs to be done for your site in a random article you stumble across on Google.